Polish Army oaths

 The following is a list of the Polish military oaths, both historical and contemporary.

 Contemporary

 This oath is in current use in the Polish Armed Forces.
-Last line is optional.

 Historical

 1788 Oath

 In 1788, the State Defence Commission of the Commonwealth of Poland and Lithuania issued this following military oath to all military personnel of the Commonwealth armed services.
 This is the oath spoken in Polish.